 In most states, borrowers have the option to stop the foreclosure process by paying the lender the amount requested.
 Often, the amount consists of the unpaid loan balance, plus interest and any fees acquired by the lender during the foreclosure process.
 If the borrowers cannot do this before the sale date, the sale will occur.
 Foreclosure sales are conducted in an auction format; the highest bidder wins the property.
 A deed will be issued to the winning bidder when he pays the amount.
 Foreclosure sales are advertised in local newspapers before the sale.
 They are often held at a public location, such as the county courthouse.
 However, some states allow the foreclosure sale to happen at the actual property.

-A foreclosure sale conducted by the county sheriff is called a sheriff sale.
+A foreclosure sale conducted by the county sheriff is called a sheriff sale or sheriff auction.
 State laws mandate whether a sheriff can hold a foreclosure sale.
 When the sheriff holds the sale, he is responsible for scheduling the sale and advertising it.
 The borrowers are usually notified of the foreclosure sale in writing.
-If state law requires the borrowers to be physically presented -- or served -- the notification, the sheriff will do so.
+If state law requires the borrowers to be physically presented – or served – the notification, the sheriff will do so.
 After a sheriff sale, the sheriff will handle the post-sale transactions.
 This includes taking the payment from the winning bidder and preparing a deed.
 The sheriff acts as the grantor on the deed, putting the property in the new owner's name.

 Real Estate Owned